 - a.
 Provisional Budget Spring prior to operating fiscal year - b.
 Final Budget July of the budget fiscal year - c.
 First Interim Projections November of operating fiscal year - d.
 Second Interim Projections February of operating fiscal year - e.
 Unaudited Actuals July following the end of the fiscal year - f.
 Audited Actuals December 15 following the end of the fiscal year - g.
 Classification Report monthly according to Charter School's Calendar - h.
 Statistical Report monthly according to Charter School's Calendar of Reports In addition: - P1, first week of January - P2, first week of April - i.
-Instructional Calendar annually five weeks prior to first day of instruction - j.
+Instructional Calendar annually five weeks prior to first day of instruction - i.
 Other reports as requested by the District

-Green Dot's Audit Committee, which is made of Green Dot Board members and people who are not Green Dot Board members, ensures the selection of a reputable independent auditor and the completion of an annual audit of Ánimo Ellen Ochoa's financial books and records, including attendance.
+Green Dot's Audit Committee, which is made of Green Dot Board members, shall annually oversee the selection of a reputable independent auditor and the completion of an annual audit of Ánimo Mae Jemison's financial books and records, including attendance.
 The auditor shall be on the State Controller's list of educational auditors and shall be hired by the Green Dot California Board of Directors.
-This audit will be conducted in accordance with the applicable Generally Accepted Accounting Principles and will verify the accuracy of Green Dot's and Ánimo Ellen Ochoa's financial statements (including their Statement of Financial Position, Statement of Activities and Statement of Cash Flows), attendance and enrollment accounting practices, and review internal controls.
+This audit will be conducted in accordance with the applicable Generally Accepted Accounting Principles, and will verify the accuracy of Green Dot's and Ánimo Mae Jemison's financial statements (including their Statement of Financial Position, Statement of Activities and Statement of Cash Flows), attendance and enrollment accounting practices, and review internal controls.
 To the extent required by law, the scope of this audit will be expanded to include any relevant items or processes identified by the Office Management and Budget such as Circular A-133.
 The Green Dot Finance and Accounting department works with the auditors to ensure all materials are provided, and processes, controls and policies are followed in accordance with regulations and requirements, as part of the services covered by the Service Fee.
+The schools are not responsible for managing the Audit or its dissemination.

-Green Dot will use an independent auditor that is Certified Public Accountants licensed in the State of California.
+Green Dot currently uses Vavrinek, Trine, Day and Company, LLP as its independent auditor.
+It is a firm of Certified Public Accountants licensed in the State of California

 It is required that annual audits will be completed within five and one-half months of the close of each fiscal year.
-Thereafter, a copy of the auditor's findings will be forwarded to Los Angeles Unified School District, the County Superintendent of Schools, the California Department of Education, and the State Controller's Office.
+Thereafter, a copy of the auditor's findings will be forwarded to Los Angeles Unified School

+District.
 All financial statements will be submitted to LAUSD by December 15th following the close of the fiscal year.
 The Audit Committee will review any audit exceptions or deficiencies and report recommendations to Green Dot's full Board as to how these have been, or will be, resolved.

 If the Charter School were to have a finding, material weakness or audit exceptions, it would be addressed and corrected immediately.
-Audit exceptions would be addressed by the school in collaboration with the Green Dot Finance and Accounting department and the Audit Committee as soon as they were discovered.
+Audit exceptions would be addressed in collaboration with the Green Dot Finance and Accounting department and the Audit Committee as soon as they were discovered.
 They would be addressed with the Board of Directors at the December Board meeting where the Audit is reviewed.
 If a global change in process were required, it would be brought up to the Audit Committee of the Board and if material the Board of Directors for approval.
-In addition, the principal of Ánimo Ellen Ochoa will act upon these recommendations and report such actions to Los Angeles Unified School District.
-(EC Section 47605 (c)(5)(I)).
+In addition, the principal of Ánimo Mae Jemison will act upon these recommendations, and report its actions to Los Angeles Unified School District.
+(47605 (b)(5)(I)).